YOUR PILOT CAREER STARTS HERE

 See a comparison chart of IATPL and Modular

-Why would I do the Integrated ATPL program?
+Why would I do the Integrated ATPL course?

 Access to more bank funding.